 The analysed data is based on statistics from the EXIOBASE Input-Output database up to 2022.
 EXIOBASE was developed by a consortium of several research institutes in projects financed by European research framework programmes.
 The database maps global industry and country links, and shows the share of intermediate products of the technology industry in terms of value added to another industry/sector.
 This makes visible the current interconnectedness of technology with other industries.

 In addition, the input-output data and their past growth and convergence trends were combined with the latest growth figures from the Global Economics Database of Oxford Economics.
 The development of the European tech industry could thus be projected up to 2030.
 Included in the analysis is the technology sector’s share of GDP—in other words, everything that is generated in Europe (EU 27 plus UK).

 The positive outlook forms a solid basis for Europe’s technology companies to secure their position in the global tech market over the long term.
 But even in this tech-friendly environment, they still need the right strategies and focus.
 From our analysis of the economic framework data, we identified six essential steps for strengthening the European technology industry:

 The tech industry has been gaining much ground, but the longevity of its comeback is not assured.
-Industry leaders and decision-makers should remain focused on the actions above, especially in the face of geopolitical disruptions, a skilled-worker shortage, regulatory requirements (such as for dealing with data and AI) and the establishment of new hardware production sites.
+Industry leaders and decision-makers should remain focussed on the actions above, especially in the face of geopolitical disruptions, a skilled-worker shortage, regulatory requirements (such as for dealing with data and AI) and the establishment of new hardware production sites.
 Growth has its price, and the industry must be willing to pay all costs to fully reap the benefits.